Edmonton-Public-Library/LearningPass/README.md

 # Project Goals
 Learning Pass is a web service that creates customer accounts on a SirsiDynix Symphony ILS.
 It was originally designed to allow students to register their student ID as a library card at Edmonton Public Library.
 The project is re-written to meet the following objectives.
-* Allow orgnaizations that partner with a library to create library accounts on behalf of that partner.
+* Allow organizations that partner with a library to create library accounts on behalf of that partner.
 * Scale to allow multiple organizations to use the same web service.
 * Allow different business rules for different organizations.
-For example, age restrictions, or expiry dates can be managed independantly.
+For example, age restrictions, or expiry dates can be managed independently.

 # Project History
 The Learning Pass is a re-write of the University of Albert's L-Pass.
-The move to Learning Pass was prompted by Edmonton Public Library moving off of University servers, offering an opportunity to moderize this business system.
+The move to Learning Pass was prompted by Edmonton Public Library moving off of University servers, offering an opportunity to modernize this business system.

 # Overview
 The Learning Pass is an application that is written in pure node.js.
 There are no npm dependencies to install.